 Larissa.
 The prefecture of Larissa is one of the four prefectures of the geographical part of Thessaly.
 It borders to the north with the prefectures of Pieria and Kozani, to the west with the prefecture of Grevena, Trikala and Karditsa, to the south with the prefecture of Fthiotida and Magnesia, to the east the Aegean Sea.

-One of the characteristics of this area, are the big plains, which are surrounded by high mountains.
+One of the characteristics of this area are the big plains, which are surrounded by high mountains.
 In the north part is situated Olympus, the highest mountain of Greece.
-In the eastern part of the prefecture is the mountain Ossa (Kissavos) located.
+In the eastern part of the prefecture the mountain Ossa (Kissavos) is located.
 Between Olympus and Kissavos lies the Valley of Tempi.
 In the central part of the prefecture of Larissa lies the plain of Larissa which is one of the biggest and most fertile plains of Greece.
 In the north of the plain of Larissa lies the plain of Tyrnavos and the valleys or plains of Titarisio, Elassona and Farsala.